maitrikjpatel/DevNotes/JS.md

 ##### Date and time

 - Use it to store creation/modification times, to measure time, or just to print out the current date.
+- Months are counted from zero (yes, January is a zero month).
+- Days of week in getDay() are also counted from zero (that’s Sunday).

 ```
 new Date(year, month, date, hours, minutes, seconds, ms)
 ```

 - Access date components
 	- getFullYear()
 	- getMonth()